DOCA Telemetry Service Guide

 Diagnostic Data YAML File

-For diagnostic data compatibility, the counter set is defined in a YAML file.
+For compatibility with other related tools, the counter set is defined in YAML format.

 /opt/mellanox/doca/services/telemetry/config/diagnostic_data_configs which is mounted to